-Diabetes insipidus is caused by problems with a hormone in the body called vasopressin - sometimes known as ADH (anti-diuretic hormone).
+It is caused by problems with a hormone in the body called vasopressin – sometimes known as ADH (anti-diuretic hormone).
 Vasopressin helps the body to maintain the correct balance of fluids in the blood and urine.
 When a person has diabetes insipidus, their body can’t properly regulate fluid levels, so too much urine is produced and passed from the body.

 Diabetes insipidus isn’t related to the more common forms of diabetes – type 1 and type 2 diabetes mellitus.
 However, some of the symptoms are similar.

 - passing large amounts of dilute urine; and

 The urine may appear very pale, and the person may need to pass urine very often, e.g. several times per hour.
 The amount of urine that a person passes can vary from about 3 litres to 20 litres per day.
 This makes the person very thirsty all the time, even though they may drink lots of fluid.

 - feeling weak, tired and irritable